Bowery Bugs: Plot

 Bugs Bunny is standing at the base of the famous Brooklyn Bridge, (about half a mile from the southern end of the actual street called the Bowery), telling an old man a story, in carnival-barker style, about how and why Steve Brody jumped off the bridge in July 1886 in the form of pictures: Brody had a terrific run of luck...all bad.
 He decided he needed a good luck charm...ideally, a rabbit's foot.
 But he could not find one in the city, so he tried looking in the country forest.

 At this point, the story is animated.
 Brody cycles to Flatbush and finds Bugs' house.
 Brody, holding a knife, pulls Bugs (singing "All that glitters is not gold") out of his home and tells him that he needs a good luck charm and that "he is it".
 However, Bugs explains why rabbits feet are NOT all that lucky and directs Brody to "Swami Rabbitima".
 Brody decides to chance it on the condition he will come back for Bugs if it does not work.

 The Swami (Bugs in disguise) asks Brody to enter.
 Just as Brody starts explaining his bad luck, he has his palm "read" (painted red) then Bugs starts reading the bumps on his head after hitting Brody over the head with a hammer several times.
 Brody angrily starts chasing Bugs who quickly deals out playing cards for cartomancy.
 He tells Brody that he has a meeting coming up with a man wearing a carnation (also Bugs in disguise), who will be his lucky mascot at gambling; Brody's luck does not change, though.
 Bugs' craps shot of 7 suddenly turns up snake-eyes, then Brody plays a slot machine that comes up with three lemons that literally roll out of the machine and into his hat.
-Fed up, Brody tries to attack Bugs and is promptly kicked out of the gambling establishment by a gorilla bouncer.
+Furious, Brody tries to attack Bugs and is promptly kicked out of the gambling establishment by a gorilla bouncer.